Spark Networks (NYSEAMERICAN:LOV) Releases Q2 2021 Earnings Guidance

 Spark Networks (NYSEAMERICAN:LOV) updated its second quarter 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $54 million-$56 million, compared to the consensus revenue estimate of $57.38 million.

-A number of research analysts recently weighed in on the stock.
-Canaccord Genuity raised their target price on shares of Spark Networks from $9.00 to $10.00 and gave the company a buy rating in a research report on Tuesday, April 20th.
-Zacks Investment Research downgraded shares of Spark Networks from a hold rating to a sell rating in a research report on Wednesday, April 7th.
+A number of equities research analysts recently commented on the company.
+Canaccord Genuity lifted their price objective on Spark Networks from $9.00 to $10.00 and gave the stock a buy rating in a research note on Tuesday, April 20th.
+Zacks Investment Research cut Spark Networks from a hold rating to a sell rating in a research note on Wednesday, April 7th.

+Spark Networks (NYSEAMERICAN:LOV) last posted its earnings results on Monday, May 17th.
+The technology company reported ($0.25) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.04) by ($0.21).
+On average, analysts forecast that Spark Networks will post 0.12 earnings per share for the current year.

-In related news, major shareholder Viii Lp Canaan sold 12,000 shares of the firm’s stock in a transaction dated Wednesday, May 12th.
-The shares were sold at an average price of $6.09, for a total transaction of $73,080.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Over the last ninety days, insiders have sold 304,999 shares of company stock worth $2,033,713.
-23.20% of the stock is owned by insiders.
+In other news, major shareholder Viii Lp Canaan sold 10,000 shares of the business’s stock in a transaction dated Wednesday, April 7th.
+The stock was sold at an average price of $7.58, for a total value of $75,800.00.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Over the last quarter, insiders have sold 306,229 shares of company stock worth $2,007,773.
+Corporate insiders own 23.20% of the company’s stock.

 Spark Networks SE operates online dating sites and mobile applications.
 It focuses on catering to the 40+ age demographic and religious minded singles for serious relationships in North America and other international markets.
 The company operates its dating platforms under the Zoosk, EliteSingles, Christian Mingle, Jdate, JSwipe, SilverSingles, etc.